web3labs/crux/README.md

 crux --generate-keys myKey
 ```

-This will produce two files, named `myKey` and `myKey.pub` reflecting the private and public keys
+This will produce two files, named `myKey.key` and `myKey.pub` reflecting the private and public keys
 respectively.

 ## Core configuration